Jonathan Pie

-Jonathan Pie is a fictional character created and portrayed by English actor and comedian Tom Walker.
-A political correspondent, Pie appears in a series of comedic online videos in which he rants angrily about British, American, and Australian politics, with the videos being presented as though he were a real reporter giving his personal opinions before or after filming a regular news segment.
+Jonathan Pie is a fictional character portrayed by British comedian Tom Walker.
+Pie is a political correspondent who rants angrily about Western politics with a focus on popular topics of British, American, and Australian politics, giving his true personal opinions before or after filming a scripted news segment with a mild demeanour.

 History

 The first spoof news report featuring Pie, released just after the election of Jeremy Corbyn as leader of the Labour Party in September 2015, was responding to mainstream media reports that gave particular weight to Corbyn's past relationship with Diane Abbott.
 Walker was soon approached by several media companies, including RT UK.
 He worked with RT for several months before leaving in July 2016, just before his appearance at the Edinburgh Festival Fringe in August.

 The character received international coverage after the 2016 American presidential election, when his comments on Donald Trump's victory went viral and became a YouTube trending video.
 As of 2022 the video had more than 4.5 million views, double that of the second-most popular.

 Pie has occasionally appeared as the London correspondent for the Australian satirical news and current events programme The Weekly with Charlie Pickering.